-We may be subject to environmental laws and regulations concerning the import and export of chemicals and hazardous substances including, without limitation, TSCA and REACH.
+We may be subject to environmental laws and regulations concerning the import and export of chemicals and hazardous substances including, without limitation, the United States Toxic Substances Control Act ("TSCA") and the Registration, Evaluation, Authorization and Restriction of Chemical Substances ("REACH").
 These laws and regulations require the testing and registration of some chemicals that we ship along with, or that form a part of, our systems and other products.
 If we fail to comply with these or similar laws and regulations, we may be required to make significant expenditures to reformulate the chemicals that we use in our products and materials or incur costs to register such chemicals to gain and/or regain compliance.
 Additionally, we could be subject to significant fines or other civil and criminal penalties should we not achieve such compliance.